St Thomas' Anglican Church, Mulgoa: History

 Between 1809-c.
 1904 early land grants were made in the valley to the notable Cox family and were noted for pastoral use, vineyards and orcharding.
 The Mulgoa Valley was renowned at one time as one of NSW's richest farming districts.
 The Cox family were influential in the district and state.
 They suffered the financial depression of the 1840s but eventually their pastoral interests took them further afield, relocating west of the Blue Mountains.
 They left behind four buildings - Glenmore, Fernhill, The Cottage and St. Thomas's Church - reflecting the early pioneering phase, their era of prosperity and their social and religious aspirations.

 The site was originally granted to the Anglican Church in 1831 by William Cox to be used as a church and school.

 St. Thomas' church was built by James Atkinson & William Chisholm in 1836-8 and designed by the Rev. Thomas Makinson, first incumbent, and James Chadley.
 Makinson carved the pinnacled reredos himself.
 The site has a picturesque graveyard of clustered headstones and notable classical sandstone monuments, predominantly of the pastoralist Cox family, on a sloping site bordered with regenerating eucalypts, which complements the church.

-1987 Sydney REP 13 (Mulgoa Valley) was gazetted, reflecting increasing conservation interest in this important early farming valley, valued for its scenic value, ongoing agriculture, "lifestyle" living and heritage values.
+1987 Sydney REP 13 (Mulgoa Valley) was gazette, reflecting increasing conservation interest in this important early farming valley, valued for its scenic value, ongoing agriculture, "lifestyle" living and heritage values.
 St. Thomas' Church and cemetery is a key part of this valley and an identified heritage item in the SREP.

 The Anglican parish at Mulgoa still meet in St. Thomas' Church.